 Information on the causes and treatment of miscarriage doesn’t stand still and you might want to find out about research that is being done.
 There may be clinical trials taking place that you can take part in – something that many women find to be a positive experience.
 We report on recent and current trials here, and we also publish a discussion from 2016 with Professor Arri Coomarasamy about key issues in miscarriage research.

 … and support

 We know that going through miscarriage after miscarriage can be devastating for women and their partners.
 Our helpline staff aim to offer support, information and a listening ear, and you might also find it helpful to join our online forum, which has a section for people with recurrent loss.
-You’ll find information about how we and others can help here.
+We also have a separate page where we talk more about the emotional impact of recurrent loss, with links to personal stories.
+You’ll find more information about how we and others can help here.